RedisLabs/redislabs-docs/content/rs/administering/designing-production/supported-clients-browsers.md

 weight: $weight
 alwaysopen: false
 ---
+You can configuration Redis Enterprise Software (RS) programmatically with client libraries or manually with the RS Web Console.

 ## Redis Client Libraries

-For connecting to Redis Enterprise Software (RS) databases with your Redis application, you can use any of the available [client libraries listed on Redis.io](https://redis.io/clients).
+For connecting to RS databases with your
+Redis application, you can use any of the available [client libraries listed on Redis.io](https://redis.io/clients).